Creating a Career Development Plan: Tips and Strategies

 - Where do you see me in five or 10 years?

-Make Short-Term Goals
+Set Short-Term Goals

 Ask yourself these questions:

-- What small steps can I take to achieve my long-term goals?
+- What are the smallest steps I can make to help me achieve my long-term goals?

-- What steps can I take to grow within my job role and increase my visibility?
+- What steps can I take to develop in my role and be more visible?

-Short-term plans need to consider a variety of aspects like deadlines for tasks or team responsibilities.
+Short-term plans must consider various variables like task deadlines or team responsibilities.

-Develop an actionable strategy that includes:
+Make an actionable plan that includes:

-- Specific tasks to help self-development
+- Specific tasks for self-development

-- The training or courses that you need to take to be completed
+- Courses of training or other programs to be completed

 Implement Your Plan